Our Impact

 Jobs created

 Every day, local leaders across Colorado are hard at work to create a more livable place for their community.
-They want better jobs, thriving local businesses, and real opportunities for the people in their place.
+They want better jobs, thriving local businesses, and real opportunities for their communities.
 These leaders want an economy that benefits the community and makes people’s lives better, and the Colorado Brownfields Partnership wants that, too.

 Our program has inspired and enabled the cleanup, revitalization, and redevelopment of many brownfield sites across Colorado.
 We also work to spread awareness about quality economic development across the state that leads to smarter spending, economic growth, and more livable places.